UNOTeaching/project-python-sudoku/README.md

 python autograder.py --question=6b
 ```

-You can check all your progres by simply running the following command:
+You can check all your progress by simply running the following command:
 ```bash
 python autograder.py
 ```